zydezu/ModernX/README.md

-    showdescription = true,         -- show video description on web videos showwindowtitle = true,         -- show window title in borderless/fullscreen mode titleBarStrip = true,           -- whether to make the title bar a singular bar instead of a black fade dynamictitle = true,            -- change the title depending on if {media-title} and {filename} -- differ (like with playing urls, audio or some media) font = 'mpv-osd-symbols',	    -- default osc font title = '${media-title}',       -- string compatible with property-expansion -- to be shown as OSC title titlefontsize = 28,             -- the font size of the title text chapter_fmt = 'Chapter: %s',    -- chapter print format for seekbar-hover. "no" to disable dateformat = "%Y-%m-%d",        -- how dates should be formatted, when read from metadata -- (uses standard lua date formatting)
+    showdescription = true,         -- show video description on web videos showwindowtitle = true,         -- show window title in borderless/fullscreen mode titleBarStrip = true,           -- whether to make the title bar a singular bar instead of a black fade title = '${media-title}',       -- title shown on OSC - turn off dynamictitle for this option to apply dynamictitle = true,            -- change the title depending on if {media-title} and {filename} -- differ (like with playing urls, audio or some media) font = 'mpv-osd-symbols',	    -- default osc font -- to be shown as OSC title titlefontsize = 28,             -- the font size of the title text chapterformat = 'Chapter: %s',  -- chapter print format for seekbar-hover. "no" to disable dateformat = "%Y-%m-%d",        -- how dates should be formatted, when read from metadata -- (uses standard lua date formatting)
     osc_color = '000000',           -- accent of the OSC and the title bar
     OSCfadealpha = 150,             -- alpha of the background box for the OSC